pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 ## Count of Unique <code>webClientID</code> Values

 <code>webClientID</code> groups individual visits by user, so long as they connect using the same device and system as prior visits.
-As we'll see later, the data also include a <code>user.UserID</code> field for those who have created (and logged into) an account, however a minority of documents contain that information, whereas all records contain a <code>webClientID</code>.
+As we'll see later, the data also include a <code>user.UserID</code> field for those who have created (and logged into) an account, however a minority of documents contain that information, whereas all documents contain a <code>webClientID</code>.
 This introduces the <code>$count</code> operator.

 ```python